fineanmol/plant-tree/README.md

-🌲 Updated on Thu, 15 May 2025 12:41:36 GMT
+🎍 Updated on Fri, 16 May 2025 19:16:40 GMT

-> "Any fool can write code that a computer can understand."
+> "The best error message is the one that never shows up."